HADIS: Hybrid Adaptive Diffusion Model Serving for Efficient Text-to-Image Generation: Design

 \subsection{Hybrid Routing}

-\pjn{} employs: 1) a rule-based router that estimates query hardness \textit{before} any generation, and 2) a CLIP (Contrastive Language-Image Pre-training)-based discriminator that evaluates the \textit{generated} image.
-Hard queries can bypass the lightweight model, while the discriminator catches false ``easy'' cases after a lightweight model.
-The decision thresholds are tuned online by the Resource Manager in \S\ref{sec:resource_management}.
+\pjn{} employs: (1) a rule-based router that estimates query hardness \textit{before} any generation, and (2) a CLIP (Contrastive Language-Image Pre-training)-based discriminator that evaluates the \textit{generated} image.
+While an explicit ROC to characterize the performance of the router and discriminator is infeasible due to the lack of ground truth labels, we empirically show that the design enables \pjn{} to outperform non-hybrid alternatives in~\S\ref{sec:ablation_routing}.

 \textbf{Rule-based router.} The Query Router includes a rule-based prompt analyzer that extracts and normalizes a compact feature vector from the query prompts, computing a \textit{hardness score} using the weighted sum.
 The rules that estimate hardness are designed heuristically.
 Table~\ref{tab:router-rules} lists the features and corresponding rules used in the router.
 The feature weights are tuned via grid search, and we select coefficients that optimize the quality-latency objective, providing evidence that misrouting is reduced.